sebastianrevuelta/citoolkit/README.md

 ```bash
 htttp://localhost:8080
 ```
-You can create your projects and pipelines and information is stored as there is a specific volume for that.
+You can create your projects and pipelines.
+All the information is stored as there is a specific volume for that.

 ## SAST analysis
 SAST analysis are run with Sonarqube developer edition (so you will need a license for that).